 Better community support

 All newcomers can find help on any of the Linux forums.
 If you are stuck somewhere in your development process or need help in your coding process, just Google it.
-You can find several Linux based helpful resources.
+You can find several Linux-based helpful resources.
 As I mentioned earlier, for almost every doubt, there is an answer from the community.
-They are really organized and supportive.
+They are organized and supportive.

 Can revive older computers / Require less resource to run

-The hardware requirement increases exponentially after each update of OSs, as they try to utilized newer technologoes.
+The hardware requirement increases exponentially after each update of OSs, as they try to utilize newer technologies.
 On the other hand, Linux has some flavor/distribution which can work with only 256 MB of RAM coupled with an outdated processor.
-So you can still make use of that old peice that is just sitting there.
+So you can still make use of that old piece that is just sitting there.

 So, being an efficient OS, Linux distributions could be fitted to a range of systems (low-end or high-end).
 This is the reason why most of the servers and across the world run on Linux.